Working hard to keep everyone safe at our stations

 Working with the wider rail industry

-We work with others in the industry on the Platform Train Interface (PTI) strategy, which aims to make the gap between the platform and the train safer.
+We work with others in the industry on the Platform Train Interface (PTI) strategy, to make the gap between the platform and the train safer.